FluBBaOfWard/WSCpuTest/README.md

 ## Building:
 	I use nasm https://nasm.us/ by running "nasm -f bin -o WSCpuTest.wsc WSCpuTest.asm".

-## How do the undefined flags / undocumented op-codes work?
+## How do the undefined flags / opcodes work?
 If there is a division exception the input (AL, AX/AW) is not modified.
 The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.
+Most opcodes are just 1 byte NOPs, the FPO1 (0xD8 - 0xDF) opcodes are 2 bytes NOPs.

 ### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.